eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Head & Neck Surgery

 Management of the N3 Neck

 Squamous cell carcinoma (SCCA) of the aerodigestive tract is the most frequently encountered malignancy of the head and neck.
 Regional metastases to cervical lymph nodes are common.
-A patient with N3 disease of the neck is defined as having a single lymph node measuring greater than 6 cm.
-This patient is automatically categorized as having stage 4b disease.
-Therefore, diagnosing an N3 neck must be supported by clinical or radiologic measurement of the node in accordance with nodal classifications of the American Joint Committee on Cancer (AJCC) and International Union Against Cancer (UICC; see Staging).
+A patient with N3 disease of the neck is defined as having a lymph node measuring greater than 6 cm, which is categorized as having stage 4b disease regardless of primary site tumor size.
+Therefore, diagnosing an N3 neck must be supported by clinical or radiologic measurement of the node in accordance with nodal classifications of the American Joint Committee on Cancer (AJCC) and International Union Against Cancer.

 The decision to treat the patient with an N3 neck or with stage 4b disease must be realistically weighed and supported with good data.
 The management decision must be individualized or tailored to each individual patient, as follows: